 Memory And Thinking

 The brain and nervous system are like the electrical system of your body.
 Memory and thinking are functions that depend on a synergy of multiple processes that happen quickly in the brain.
 When the brain ages, some of the parts of the brain can shrink.
 The protective myelin sheath that insulates the nerve fibers wears down and nerve transmissions will start to short out or get interrupted.
-They also start to move slower when they do go through correctly.
-This influences your capability of retrieving information that is already in your memory and your ability to store new information into your memory.

 While this type of occurrence is normal for the brain, there are ways to combat it and reduce your risk factors for developing dementia and/or Alzheimer’s.
 Exercising regularly and eating a diet that is low in caldoctoories but rich in essential vitamins and minerals can help keep your central nervous system and brain in good health.
 You should have annual checkups with your physician so that they can ensure any changes in thinking and memory are normal and start treatment early for cases where they may not be.